davide-marino00/PBI_DOCS/ss.md

 Before you begin, ensure you have the following:

 Python 3.8+ installed on your machine.
-An Azure Subscription with permissions to create and manage Azure OpenAI resources.
+An Azure Subscription with permissions to create and manage Azure OpenAI/AI Foundry resources.
 A Power BI report file (.pbix).